-- To link these things together with our actions in the world, so that everything we do is purposeful and true to the best of our ability, is to live our yoga as we understand it.
+- Linking these things together with our actions in the world, so that everything we do is purposeful and true to the best of our ability, is to live our yoga as we understand it.
 And as we continue on our own path of self-study and growth, we evolve into more.
 We receive more, and we can express more.
 We can power through more, we can protect more too.

 You know, if I’m only getting a half dose, that’s just fine with me for now.

 For some reason, I do this mental walkabout quite often… what my thoughts and actions mean, who did they originally belong to, and why I perpetuate them now.

 What do I get out of an asana practice, if it’s ultimately just gymnastics?
 Can’t I just forego that part and study the philosophy?
 The answer is of course yes.
 But I like to work out.
 Bending, stretching, testing and re-working is right up my alley, so my yoga practice will always incorporate what amounts to gymnastics.
 That’s cool with me.

 The other day I was working with private clients, and I realized the entire session was basically inspired by my teacher, who I still call “my teacher”, even though I haven’t practiced with her regularly in 6+ years.

 She’s my teacher because her teachings mean something to me.

 They spoke to me then, and they speak through me now.

 One of the sequences we did that day was a series of 3 very deep leg stretches.
 When it was first taught to me, she stopped halfway through so that we could feel the effect of one leg being so stretched out, and the other still so tight.
 “This is why we do yoga!” she proclaimed.
 And this is exactly how I teach it now, because that moment was so profound to me.